craigh411/suggestion-box/README.md

 jQuery suggestion box plugin for search suggestions.

 **IMPORTANT: This is still in development and is currently not stable.**

+### Features:

+- Highly configurable & flexible
+- Suggestions provided by your own server side script or JSON file.
+- Selection highlighting
+- Keyboard controls
+- Intuative & seamless mouse/keyboard control swap overs.
+- Easy custom styling using css stylesheets

+## How it works

+While the suggestion-box is flexible, the most common usecase would be to give a URL to a server side script that outputs JSON results in the correct format (see below).

+Once setup, the plugin will send an ajax request to the given url after a configurable delay period (400ms by default) once the user stops typing, showing the suggestions below the search box.

 ## Usage